 Jennifer Silvershein Teplin, LCSW, a licensed clinical social worker and founder of Manhattan Wellness, tells Bustle.

-Normally life makes sense, she says, and won't feel super confusing or complicated.
+Relationships shouldn't inherently feel very confusing, especially with communication.
 "I find that when clients share that someone seems to always leave something out or is constantly in shockingly strange situations, it means they're being manipulated."

 They Don't Keep Their Word

-Sometimes people drop the ball, and that's OK.
-But if this person can't seem to stay true to their word,
+People sometimes drop the ball, and that's OK.
+But if they don't seem to stay true to their word,

-Deedee Cummings, M.Ed., LPCC, J.D., a licensed professional clinical counselor, tells Bustle, go ahead and consider them untrustworthy.
+Deedee Cummings, M.Ed., LPCC, J.D., a licensed professional clinical counselor, tells Bustle they'e most likely untrustworthy.

-Your alarm bells should really go off, however, if they try to convince you that you're "making a big deal out of nothing" if you get upset or ask what happened, Cummings says.
-Making you feel silly or saying you just "got confused" is an attempt at
+However, your alarm bells should go off if they try to convince you that you're "making a big deal out of nothing" when you get upset or ask what happened, Cummings says.
+Making you feel silly or saying you're "confused" maybe an attempt at

 They Can't Handle Negative Feedback

 As with apologizing, it's common for people to feel uncomfortable when hearing any type of feedback.
-But for those who are unsafe to be around, chances are they'll react to it by lashing out.
+But for those who are unsafe to be around, they may react to it by lashing out.

 "This type of response means you won’t ever be able to be your authentic self with this type of person," she says, "as you can never quite trust how they will react."

 exhibiting any of these characteristics — trust your gut, reach out for help, and try to get away as soon as you can.
-Experts: Nicole Issa, Psy.D., licensed psychologist Amica Graber, relationship expert Patti Wood, MA, body language expert Dr. Laura Dabney, M.D., psychotherapist Adamaris Mendoza, LPC, MA, licensed psychotherapist and relationship coach Theresa Leskowat, MS, LCMHC, mental health therapist Clinton Moore, clinical psychologist Leah Rockwell, LPC, NCC, counselor Jennifer Silvershein Teplin, LCSW, licensed clinical social worker Deedee Cummings, M.Ed., LPCC, J.D., licensed professional clinical counselor
+Experts: Nicole Issa, Psy.D., licensed psychologist Amica Graber, relationship expert Shannon Gunnip, LMHC, BC-TMH, licensed mental health counselor Patti Wood, MA, body language expert Dr. Laura Dabney, M.D., psychotherapist Adamaris Mendoza, LPC, MA, licensed psychotherapist and relationship coach Theresa Leskowat, MS, LCMHC, mental health therapist Clinton Moore, clinical psychologist Leah Rockwell, LPC, NCC, counselor Jennifer Silvershein Teplin, LCSW, licensed clinical social worker Deedee Cummings, M.Ed., LPCC, J.D., licensed professional clinical counselor